carsten-klaffke/send-intent/README.md

         }
         return false
     }

 }

 ```

 The share extension is like a little standalone program, so to get to your app the extension has to make an openURL call.
 In order to make your app reachable by a URL, you have to define a URL scheme ([Register Your URL Scheme](https://developer.apple.com/documentation/uikit/inter-process_communication/allowing_apps_and_websites_to_link_to_your_content/defining_a_custom_url_scheme_for_your_app)).
-The code above calls a URL scheme named "myScheme" (first line in "didSelectPost"), so just replace this with your scheme.
+The code above calls a URL scheme named "YOUR_APP_URL_SCHEME" (first line in "didSelectPost"), so just replace this with your scheme.
+To allow sharing of files between the extension and your main app, you need to [create an app group](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_security_application-groups) which is checked for both your extension and main app.
+Replace "YOUR_APP_GROUP_ID" in "setSharedFileUrl()" with your app groups name.

 Finally, in your AppDelegate.swift, override the following function like this: